Home

 The elderly, and particularly Alzheimer's patients, suffering from varying degrees of memory loss, time and space dysfunction do to aging can respond to drawing, painting and sculpting and begin to take control and regain some of these lost capabilities.

 Studies have shown that art therapy sessions with the elderly have encouraged memory and brain function--creative movement has reduced the risks of falls and accidents and encourages balance and movement.
-The Museum of Modern Art in New York has a program called "Meet and MOMA."
-On Tuesdays, when the Museum is usually closed, group of Alzheimers patients and their caregivers tour the galleries.
+The Museum of Modern Art in New York has a program called "Meet At MOMA."
+On Tuesdays, when the Museum is usually closed, group of Alzheimer's patients and their caregivers tour the galleries.
 The stimulation of seeing and discussing artwork enriches their lives and stimulates them mentally.
 Since the establishment of this program, many patients have exhibited marked improvement in memory, cognitive awareness and self expression.

 Art therapy helps prisoners address their angers, fears, and resentments.
 Through creating, they begin to see themselves and realize what motivated them to commit a crime.
 And art making gives many a chance to develop a skill that can enrich, not only their lives, but the lives of others.